 Risk management and internal control

 The Board has carried out a robust assessment of the principal risks facing the business, including those that would threaten its business model, future performance, solvency or liquidity.
-Further details are contained in the viability statement on page 51.

-The Board has established a Risk Committee to which it has delegated authority for oversight of the Group’s risk appetite, risk monitoring and capital management.
-The Risk Committee provides oversight and advice to the Board on current risk exposures and future risk strategy and assists the Board in fostering a culture within the Group, which emphasises and demonstrates the benefits of a risk-based approach to internal control and management.
+The Board has established a Group Risk Committee to which it has delegated authority for oversight of the Group’s risk appetite, risk monitoring and capital management.
+The Group Risk Committee provides oversight and advice to the Board on current risk exposures and future risk strategy and assists the Board in fostering a culture within the Group, which emphasises and demonstrates the benefits of a risk-based approach to internal control and management.